 Over/Under – Over and Under picks win when the combined score of the two teams competing is higher (for over) that over number picked or lower (for under) than number picked.
 If the the combined score equals the number of points scored, the pick is a push and no points are exchanged.
 Over and under options are often available for a quarter, half, first five innings, and game.
 The points show are points totaled in those periods, not accumulated to the end of that period.

-Tennis – Tennis matches have 2 scores to watch for pick; one for over/under and point spreads and another for money lines.
+Tennis – Tennis matches have 2 scores that determine pick result; one for over/under and point spreads and another for money lines.
 Over/under and point spread picks are settled by the number of games each player won or totaled.
-Moneylines, though, are settled by the set score.
+Money lines are settled by the set score.

 In this example, in the first row the pick of over 35 lost because the total points was only 24.
 Same with the point spread of +6.5 in second row.
 The match was won by 12 points so that was another losing pick.
 In the third row, the moneyline pick was a winner because Schwartzman won the match 3 sets to 0.